 Table of Contents

-Tips for choosing safe, non-toxic sunscreen:
+Tips for choosing a non-toxic sunscreen:

 1. Higher SPF isn't always better

-This is how it works: If it takes 20 minutes for your unprotected skin to start turning red, using an SPF 15 sunscreen means that it will take 15 times longer for your skin to turn red (about five hours).
+This is how it works: if it takes 20 minutes for your unprotected skin to start turning red, using an SPF 15 sunscreen means that it will take 15 times longer for your skin to turn red (about five hours).
 So an SPF of 30 means it takes 30 times longer to start turning red, etc.

 Most people also don't know what the differences are between the different SPF values and their ability to block the suns rays.
 Many people assume that choosing an SPF 100 means they would get double the protection compared to an SPF 50.
 Unfortunately this isn't correct.

 The differences in protection between SPF 25, 30, 50 and 100 are extremely small.
-An SPF of of 25 blocks 96% of the UVB rays, an SPF 30 blocks 97%, SPF 50 98%, and SPF 100 99%.
-No sunscreen can block 100% of the suns rays (reference).
+An SPF of 25 blocks 96% of the UVB rays, an SPF 30 blocks 97%, SPF 50 98%, and SPF 100 99%.
+No sunscreen can block 100% of the suns rays.

 So by choosing an SPF 100 over an SPF of 30, you really aren't getting that much in addition protection from the sun (only 2%).
 People often get a false sense of security by choosing very high SPF sunscreens, but what you are often getting by choosing SPF values higher than 30 is exposure to more potentially harmful ingredients (keep reading for details on these ingredients).